ChrisCooney05/CSS_Learning/web-typography/README.md

 ### WOFF fonts

 The industry has standardized on the Web Open Font Format (WOFF), so things have gotten a little bit simpler for us.
 Over 98% of modern browsers support .woff fonts, and over 95% for .woff2.

+### Locally Hosted Web Fonts

+There are two distinct methods of adding web fonts to your website: locally hosted or externally hosted.
+To add a locally hosted web font there are three steps:

+- Download a web font and add it to your project.
+- Embed the web font in your stylesheet.
+- Use the font elsewhere in your stylesheet.

+### Embedding A Web Font

+We’ve got a WOFF file.
+To actually use it in our web page, we need to embed it into our stylesheet with the `@font-face` “at-rule”.
+Web fonts must always be included at the top of a stylesheet